 It is true that, at first, recommending Wix for SEO was difficult.
 They just had too many issues that made competing in Google, and other search engines, difficult.
 Some of these past issues were:

 - A terrible URL structure.
 It would add strange characters to the URL (e.g. yoursite.com/#!about/xis9 ).
 This is not SEO friendly at all.
-But this was fixed during 2016.
+But this was fixed during 2016 and you are able to change your pages’ URL structures now.

 - Adding alt attributes (alternative text for images) wasn’t possible.
 But now this is also a thing of the past.